 An escalating problem

 Human migration is not a new phenomenon.
 For centuries, people have left their homes in search of better lives elsewhere.
 In the last decade, the process of globalization has caused an unprecedented amount of migration from the least developed countries of Asia, Africa, Latin America and Eastern Europe to Western Europe, Australia and North America.

 In recent years, the Mediterranean region has seen a massive escalation of the problem, and an increase in the activities of organized criminal networks who facilitate irregular migration.

 Currently, conflict and economic instability appear to be the main reasons for the illegal movement of migrants throughout the world, and many migrants are refugees or asylum seekers.

 The flow of migrants across borders is sometimes controlled by criminal networks.
 Due to more restrictive immigration policies in destination countries and improved technology to monitor border crossings, willing illegal migrants rely increasingly on the help of organized people smugglers.

 People smuggling is not a homogenous criminal activity; the price of the trip, conditions of travel and status upon arrival can vary significantly.
 Smuggling is carried out by land, air or sea.

 Very often the travelling conditions are inhumane: the migrants are overcrowded in trucks or boats and fatal accidents occur frequently.
-According to the International Organization for Migration, some 3,000 migrants are estimated to have lost their lives in the Mediterranean Sea between January and October 2015.
+According to the International Organization for Migration, more than 2,800 migrants are estimated to have lost their lives in the Mediterranean Sea between January and June 2016.